 One of the most highly regulated fish off the coast of North Carolina, South Carolina, and Georgia is the red snapper.
 Red snapper is a great game fish in addition to the challenging battle when it is hooked on the end of the line.
-With all of the regulations, how do you catch red snapper?
+With all of the regulations and the need to run offshore here is how to catch red snapper.

 Red snapper fish is so highly regulated because it has been grossly overfished through the years.
 The fish species was significantly overfished, thus resulting in low populations and rigid regulations.
 The regulations are in place to help protect an important fish in the ecosystem.
 It is vital to follow the rules to ensure the red snapper population rebounds.

 Follow the red snapper South Carolina, red snapper North Carolina, and red snapper Georgia, regulations to avoid being fined for possessing illegal fish.

 How To Determine The Open Season And Bag Limits For Red Snapper

 The size and bag limit may vary by state.
 Check with the local listings.
 The season is so highly regulated that it may be less than a week-long and enforce a one-fish limit per angler.
 The great thing about red snapper is that the fillets yield a significant amount of meat.
 When the season opens, anglers need to be ready to head offshore.

 When determining how to catch snapper and in particular red snapper the first obstacle is locating where the fish lives.
 When you’re in search of red snapper, be prepared to make long runs offshore.
 This type of fish is not going to be found inshore like many other popular gamefish.
 Red Snapper lurk deep in the water column on artificial reefs and wrecks.